Modified representations for the close evaluation problem: Modified boundary integral equations

-Figure \ref{img:helmholtz2D_BIE} represents the results in two dimensions and illustrates how the resolution of $\mu$ limits the approximation of the solution of \eqref{eq:scattering_pb}.
-Far from the boundary the error made using BIE-PWS cannot be better than order $10^{-6}$.
-This limitation is due to the poor resolution of $\mu$ using BIE-PWS.
-However, as the evaluation point gets closer to the boundary ($\ell \to 0$), BIE-PWS yields competitive, and sometimes better, results.
-The modified boundary integral equation \eqref{eq:modified_BIE_helm} can be approximated using standard quadrature rules such as Periodic Trapezoid Rule (note that PTR was not possible to use to solve for \eqref{eq:BIE_helm} due to singular integrals).
-Its resolution may be limited but it offers interesting corrections for the close evaluation problem using simple quadrature rules.\\
+Equation \eqref{eq:modified_BIE_helm} has no singular integrals {(in the sense its integrands have vanishing singularities)}, in particular it could be approximated using standard quadrature rules such as PTR in two dimensions.
+Going back to Examples 3 and 4 presented in Sections \ref{ssec:helm2d} and \ref{ssec:helm3d}, we now compare the approximation of {the representations \eqref{eq:DLP-SLP_helm}-\eqref{eq:modified_DLP-SLP_helm} where the density $\mu$ has been computed via \eqref{eq:BIE_helm}-\eqref{eq:modified_BIE_helm}.
+We then have four representations: \begin{itemize} \item \textbf{V0:} standard representation \eqref{eq:DLP-SLP_helm} with previous approximation of \eqref{eq:BIE_helm}; \item \textbf{V1:} modified representation \eqref{eq:modified_DLP-SLP_helm} with previous approximation of \eqref{eq:BIE_helm}; \item \textbf{V2}: standard representation \eqref{eq:DLP-SLP_helm}, approximation of \eqref{eq:modified_BIE_helm} using PTR as Nyström method (2D), using product Gaussian quadrature rule (3D). \item \textbf{V3}: modified representation \eqref{eq:modified_DLP-SLP_helm}, approximation of \eqref{eq:modified_BIE_helm} using PTR as Nyström method (2D), using product Gaussian quadrature rule (3D). \end{itemize} } Figure \ref{img:helmholtz2D_BIE} represents the results in two dimensions and illustrates how the resolution of $\mu$ limits the approximation of the solution of \eqref{eq:scattering_pb}.
+Far from the boundary the error made using {V2-V3} cannot be better than order $10^{-6}$.
+This limitation is due to the poor resolution of $\mu$ using {Nyström method based on PTR to approximate \eqref{eq:modified_DLP-SLP_helm}}. {This can be assessed by looking at the density Fourier coefficients' decay, which caps at $10^{-6}$ for $N = 256$}.
+However, as the evaluation point gets closer to the boundary ($\ell \to 0$), {V3} yields competitive (sometimes better) results. {Additionally, the use of Nyström PTR allows to reduce CPU times as indicated in Table \ref{tab:CPU_2D_helm-bie}.} The modified boundary integral equation \eqref{eq:modified_BIE_helm} can be approximated using standard quadrature rules such as Periodic Trapezoid Rule (note that {Nyström PTR} was not possible to use to solve for \eqref{eq:BIE_helm} due to singular integrals).
+Its resolution may be limited but it offers interesting corrections for the close evaluation problem using simple quadrature rules {as well as faster solvers.}

-Results in Figure \ref{img:helmholtz3D_BIE_1} show that, in three dimensions, the resolution of the solution using both methods yields the same accuracy.
-The product Gaussian quadrature rule is an open quadrature at the singular point $y = x^\ast$ (see Appendix \ref{sec:appdx3D}), therefore the modification introduced in \eqref{eq:modified_DLP-SLP_helm} doesn't affect the approximation.
+Results in Figure \ref{img:helmholtz3D_BIE_1} show that the resolution of the solution using both methods yields the same accuracy in three dimensions.
+The product Gaussian quadrature rule is an open quadrature at the singular point $y = x^\ast$ (see Appendix \ref{sec:appdx3D}).
+Thus, the modification introduced in \eqref{eq:modified_DLP-SLP_helm} doesn't affect the approximation.
 The product Gaussian quadrature rule is a well-used, efficient, easy to implement method, but one could consider a closed quadrature rule to study the effect of \eqref{eq:modified_BIE_helm} more closely.